freeplane/docs/src/docs/ai/ai-prompts-and-profiles.md

 or later.
 Assistant profiles are documented here together because they are closely related in everyday AI use.

+## Benefits and risks

+Benefits:

+- profiles make normal chat behavior more repeatable,
+- prompts make repeated AI actions launchable from menus,
+- prompt-specific model and tool settings can be saved only when needed.

+Risks:

+- prompts can run hidden,
+- prompts can use saved model or tool settings that are different from the current chat settings,
+- prompt output is still untrusted and should be reviewed before you rely on it.

 ## Profiles and prompts are not the same thing

 **Assistant profiles** are reusable instructions for normal AI chat.